-During more than six years of teaching Mindfulness Based Stress Management courses for the Penn Program for Mindfulness (UPenn Health System), I learned that some of my students in each class were suffering from Post Traumatic Stress, depression, anxiety or related conditions.
+During more than six years of teaching Mindfulness Based Stress Management courses for the Penn Program for Mindfulness (UPenn Health System), I learned that some students in each class were suffering from Post Traumatic Stress, depression, anxiety, panic disorder or related conditions.
 This awareness prompted me

 - to enroll in a 3-year Somatic Experiencing® training program (based on the groundbreaking work of Dr. Peter Levine),

 - to become a Certified Trauma Professional, and

 - to earn certifications to teach trauma-sensitive meditation and yoga.

 Through my ongoing coursework and study with leaders in the field, experience and personal practice, I’ve learned how to serve those seeking to live with more peace and a better quality of life.
 Developing curriculum and teaching courses with Dr. Dan Gottlieb has been an inspiration and another opportunity for growth and learning.

 The approach to nervous system regulation has changed radically in recent years, with an increasing recognition of the importance of including the body in the healing process.
 Like many others, I’ve found that the gentle approach of Somatic Experiencing® therapy, combined with self-compassion and mindfulness can help address the root causes of various symptoms.
 If you’ve been struggling, perhaps it’s time to try something different than cognitive based therapy.

 A social activist for many years, I’m now focused on facilitating inner change.
 Meditation, infused with self-compassion, leads to a greater sense of wellbeing and promotes compassion for others – a powerful way to change the world.

-In my free time, I can be found in the garden, reading, observing wildlife or caring for foster kitties.
+In my free time, I can be found in the garden, reading, hiking, observing wildlife or caring for foster kitties.

 - B.A., Hamilton (formerly Kirkland) College – Sociology concentration